 While praying in the Church of Prouille in 1208, he reportedly received a message from Our Lady.
 She informed him that his efforts had borne little fruit because he had been working on barren soil, not yet touched by Divine Grace.
 She then instructed him to preach her Psalter, made up of 150 Angelic Salutations and 15 Our Fathers.
 Pope Leo XIII confirmed this revelation of the Rosary’s origin, and it’s a tradition upheld by 13 Popes that Mary first revealed the Rosary to St. Dominic.
 Subsequently, Dominic experienced great success with this new form of devotion, leading to the conversion of the Albigensians.

-In 1214 Simon gave him a castle at Casseneuil and Dominic with six followers founded an order devoted to the conversion of the Albigensians; the order was canonically approved by the bishop of Toulouse the following year.
-He failed to gain approval for his order of preachers at the fourth General Council of the Lateran in 1215 but received Pope Honorius III’s approval in the following year, and the Order of Preachers (the Dominicans) was founded.
+In 1214, Count Simon gifted Dominic a castle at Casseneuil.
+There, with six followers, he established an order devoted to converting the Albigensians.
+The following year, the bishop of Toulouse canonically approved this order.
+Although Dominic failed to receive approval for his order of preachers at the fourth General Council of the Lateran in 1215, Pope Honorius III gave his approval a year later, leading to the foundation of the Order of Preachers, also known as the Dominicans.